XidongLi/pcl_train/README.md

 # pcl_train
-lesson01:do PCA and Voxeldownsample for the pointcloud./n lesson02:establish kdtree and octree for knn- and rnn-search. lesson03:Clustering with Kmean,GMM and spectral clustering. lesson04:extract the ground and do Clustering with dbscan based on KITTI dataset.
+lesson01:do PCA and Voxeldownsample for the pointcloud.\n lesson02:establish kdtree and octree for knn- and rnn-search. lesson03:Clustering with Kmean,GMM and spectral clustering. lesson04:extract the ground and do Clustering with dbscan based on KITTI dataset.